Yesterday Man

 In a contemporary review of the song, the Evening Sentinel wrote how: "Why write hits for Adam and Sandie all the time? says Andrews and sounds quite good on his own", further deeming it to be "Blue-beatish and good."
 In 2014, Spin included the song in their list of "25 Major Moments in White Reggae History"; in the accompanying write-up, writer Chris Martins deemed it "the birth of White Reggae" and highlighted how the song "made [Andrews'] heart pitter and patter to an island riddim".
 Mario Villanueva of The Greenville News included the song in a list of twelve exemplary "cod-reggae" songs.

 Reggae Mint of UDiscover Music wrote that the "ska-styled solo hit" was a musical predecessor to the Beatles' song "Ob-La-Di, Ob-La-Da" (1968).
 Andrews' brass-heavy hit was also a partial inspiration for the oom-pah arrangement written by Johnny Marr for the Smiths' song "Frankly Mr. Shankly" (1986).

 A German-language version was also recorded.
-Named "Alles tu Ich Fuer Dich", it was released on the label Deutsche Vogue.
+Named "Alles tuʼ ich für dich", it was released on the label Deutsche Vogue.